FAA Electronic Signature Template: A Compliance Guide

 So, what does the FAA actually want to see?
 It boils down to three key things: verifiable identity, document integrity, and clear readability.
 A compliant digital signature uses cryptographic technology to create a secure, tamper-evident seal.
 This process confirms who signed the document and ensures that nothing has been altered since the signature was applied.
 Think of it as a high-tech version of a notary seal, providing a level of security that a simple typed or drawn signature just can’t match.
 Understanding these requirements is the first step to streamlining your paperwork and keeping your operations moving smoothly.
 In the next sections, we’ll break down exactly what you need to do to ensure every signature meets the FAA’s standards.

-Your Checklist for FAA Compliance
+Your FAA Compliance Checklist for Digital Signatures

 The most important rule to remember is that the FAA Aircraft Registry accepts documents with digital signatures but not those with only electronic signatures.
 While the terms sound similar, they mean very different things in the eyes of regulators.